Tautological Rings of Fibrations: The fibrewise Euler class

-\end{prop} \begin{rem} We have already pointed out that Theorem \ref{modelcdga} is particularly useful for elliptic spaces as the models are smaller than the model of Tanr\'e.
-An elliptic space $X$ with positive Euler characteristic is called \textbf{positively elliptic} and for such spaces, Halperin conjectured that the universal 1-connected fibration $\B\haut_{0,*}(X)\ra \B\haut_{0}(X)$ is Leray--Hirsch.
-This is known to be true for a large number of examples \cite{Me82,ST87,Th81}.
-Note that a positively elliptic space always satisfies (rational) Poincar\' e duality so that one can ask about Euler rings for these spaces.
-Moreover, if a positively elliptic satisfies the Halperin conjecture, fibre integration and the fibrewise Euler class are determined by \eqref{fibreinterationLH} and \eqref{LHEulerClass} which is significantly easier than the general case we have discussed before. \end{rem} \begin{ex} Let $X=S^{2n}$ be an even dimensional sphere and recall the cdga model and fibre integration from the Examples \ref{EvenSphereFibrationModel} and \ref{EvenSphereFibreIntegration}.
-Then $1$ and $x$ are a $H^*(\B\haut_0(S^{2n});\Q)$-basis of the cohomology of the total space that restricts to a basis of $H^*(S^{2n})$ on the fibre, i.e.\,the fibration is Leray-Hirsch.
+\begin{ex} Let $X=S^{2n}$ be an even dimensional sphere and recall the cdga model and fibre integration from the Examples \ref{EvenSphereFibrationModel} and \ref{EvenSphereFibreIntegration}.
+Then $1$ and $x$ are a $H^*(\Bhaut_0(S^{2n});\Q)$-basis of the cohomology of the total space that restricts to a basis of $H^*(S^{2n})$ on the fibre, i.e. the fibration is Leray-Hirsch.
 Note that the formula for fibre integration in \eqref{fibreinterationLH} gives the same result as our construction of $\Pi$ in Example \ref{EvenSphereFibreIntegration}.
 We can apply the above Proposition to find a representative of the fibrewise Euler class.
-The dual basis with respect to the pairing induced by $\pi_!=H(\Pi)$ is $x^{\#}=1 $ and $1^{\#}=x $ since $\pi_!(x\cdot 1^{\#})=\pi_!(x^2)=0$, and we find that the fibrewise Euler class is represented by $e^{\text{fw}}(\pi)=2x$. \end{ex}
+The dual basis with respect to the pairing induced by $\pi_!=H(\Pi)$ is $x^{\#}=1 $ and $1^{\#}=x $ (since $\pi_!(x\cdot 1^{\#})=\pi_!(x^2)=0$), and we find that the fibrewise Euler class is represented by $e^{\text{fw}}(\pi)=2x$. \end{ex}